Slideshow: Best and Worst Appetizers

 WORST: Cheese Fries

-The worst appetizers can "take over the meal," Blake warns.
-"Some of them have more calories than the main entrée."
-One offender is cheese fries -- French fries with melted cheese on top.
+Cheese fries are french fries with melted cheese on top.
 Variations may include bacon bits or ranch dressing.
-A full order packs up to 2,000 calories, 134 g of fat, and 2,800 mg of sodium -- more than you should eat in a whole day.
+A full order packs up to 2,000 calories, 134 grams of fat, and 2,800 milligrams of sodium, which is more sodium than you should eat in a whole day.

 BEST: Beef Skewers

 When you're craving a meaty appetizer, opt for beef skewers.
-In Asian restaurants, this may be listed as beef satay -- skewers of beef with peanut sauce.
-At home, you can grill skewers of lean beef with onions, garlic, hoisin, soy, and barbecue sauce.
+In Asian restaurants, this may be listed as beef satay: skewers of beef with peanut sauce.
+At home, you can grill skewers of lean beef with onions, garlic, and hoisin, soy, and barbecue sauces.
 A quarter-pound serving has about 130 calories, 5 g of fat, and 803 mg sodium.

 WORST: Loaded Potato Skins

 Potato skins filled with melted cheese, meats, and sour cream are as fattening as they are tempting.
-"You're taking a potato and adding saturated fats," Blake cautions.
 At more than 150 calories a pop, the trick to enjoying these is to have just one.
-Devour a whole plateful and you'll take in about 1,340 calories, 94 g of fat, and 1,850 mg of sodium.
+Devour a whole plateful, and you'll take in about 1,340 calories, 94 g of fat, and 1,850 mg of sodium.

 BEST: Stuffed Mushrooms